 Implantation cramps don't fall within the same timeline as your menstruation cramping.
 In general, period cramps feel different than implantation cramping.
 For one thing, implantation cramps are more of a dull ache or brief, sharp pain.

-They're also common.
-Roughly 30 percent of people with uteruses experience implantation cramps.
+How common is implantation cramping?
+Roughly 30 percent of women experience implantation cramps.
 If you have painful cramping or cramps that don't go away, or you notice heavy bleeding, call your doctor.

 What other symptoms accompany implantation cramps?

 Aside from light bleeding, implantation cramps may also be accompanied by more obvious physical signs of early pregnancy, said Gregory Marchand, M.D., an OB-GYN with Marchand Institute for Minimally Invasive Surgery in Mesa, Arizona.
 The early signs of pregnancy can include nausea, malaise and even a sudden sensitivity to or dislike of certain foods and odors.

 In addition, people in this early stage of pregnancy may experience more breast tenderness than they usually have during their periods, along with mood swings, bloating, more frequent urination and digestive issues.
 Marchand explained that signs such as frequent urination and breast tenderness could occur before cramping and other symptoms.